 How does the COUNTA function (DAX) work?

-The COUNTA function (DAX) counts the number of cells in a column that are not empty.
+The COUNTA function counts the number of cells in a column that are not empty.
 It counts not just numeric values, but also rows that contain nonblank values such as text, dates, and logical values.

 COUNTA Formula Syntax